brownplt/code.pyret.org/README.md

   Again, you should use `http://localhost:5000` as the referer for development.

-- For `GOOGLE_SERVER_KEY`, which is used on the server to make certain public requests that need to be proxied through code.pyret.org, and cannot be made through the browser:

-       Credentials -> Create Credentials -> API Key -> Server Key

-  The name you choose is a nickname for your use only, and you don't need to bother whitelisting your IP for development.

 ## Testing with Selenium

 There are tests in `test-util/` and `test/` that use Selenium to script a